 Storybook

-A true telemetry gold nugget can be found in Storybook, a useful library for testing out components during frontend development:
+You can find a true telemetry gold nugget in Storybook (link to privacy policy), a useful library for testing out components during frontend development:

 Storybook collects completely anonymous data to help us improve user experience.
 Participation in this anonymous program is optional, and you may opt-out if you’d not like to share any information.

 They have an unconventional definition of optional, where you actively have to opt-out.
-They are taking the opt-out organ donation approach here, hoping that it will increase the amount of data accidentally rendered to them. (at least organ donations save lives)
+They’re taking the opt-out organ donation approach here, hoping that it increases the amount of data sent to them by accident. (at least organ donations save lives)

-After a very comprehensive list of things that they gather about your environment (including a one way hash of your IP address, with only 32 bits of information for IPv4), they furthermore promise:
+They list all the things that they gather about your environment.
+This includes a one way hash of your IP address, with only 32 bits of information for IPv4.
+They furthermore promise:

 Access to the raw data is highly controlled, limited to select members of Storybook’s core team who maintain the telemetry.
 We cannot identify individual users from the dataset: it is anonymized and untraceable back to the user.

-We have no way of verifying that, right?
-How do we know that the dataset is anonymized and untraceable?
-There are people working towards deanonymizing datasets, after all.
+I have no way of verifying that, right?
+How do I know that the dataset is anonymized and untraceable?
+People are working towards deanonymizing datasets, after all.

-They don’t answer the question here, presumably the maintainers don’t feel the need: According to them the data is highly anonymized.
+They don’t answer that here.
+Presumably the maintainers don’t feel the need: according to them the data is highly anonymized.

-It’s not even pointed out where the data is shared.
-If I am a developer working from Japan, California, or the EU (or anywhere else with privacy regulation), will local privacy laws have my back here?
+The Storybook maintainers also don’t point out with whom they share my data.
+Maybe I’m a developer working from Japan, California, or the EU, or anywhere else with privacy regulation.
+Does local privacy laws have my back here?

-At every point we have to just take the developers word for it, with no way of verifying it.
-A paradox, given that Storybook is trying to be part of the larger open source and freedom-respecting software landscape.
+At every point I have to just take the developers word for it.
+There’s no way of verifying any of this.
+This doesn’t make sense to me.
+I though Storybook was part of the larger open source and freedom-respecting software landscape.

 How to opt-out

-Answer: You can’t completely, if you only rely on setting disableTelemetry
+Answer: you can’t entirely.
+Only relying on setting disableTelemetry

-the storybook configuration file.
-I found this out after my desktop firewall
+storybook configuration file doesn’t work.
+I found this out after my desktop

 The solution is to set the environment var STORYBOOK_DISABLE_TELEMETRY